Lexington, Massachusetts, USA

 National Weather Service Boston / Norton, MA

-Partly cloudy, with a low around 29.
-West wind around 5 mph.
+Mostly clear, with a low around 71.
+Southwest wind around 6 mph.

 Mostly Cloudy